ROCm/HIP/docs/understand/programming_model.rst

 ===============================================================================

 Most GPU architectures, much like RDNA and CDNA have a hierarchical structure.
-The inner-most piece is some Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
+The inner-most piece is a Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
 Most recent GPUs beside the vector ALU also house some matrix ALU for accelerating algorithms of well defined shapes.

-Some number of vector and matrix ALUs comprise a larger block, often referred to as a Compute Unit (OpenCL, AMD block diagrams) but is referred to as Multi Processor in HIP terms.
+A number of vector and matrix ALUs comprise a larger block, often referred to as a Compute Unit (OpenCL, AMD block diagrams) but is referred to as Multi Processor in HIP terms.